Dr Ruza Ivanovic

 - Phone: +44(0)113 343 2231

-- Location: 10.18 School of Earth and Environment
+- Location: Priestley 10.18 School of Earth and Environment

-I am a [palaeo] climate modeller interested in physical climate interactions between the atmosphere, ice sheets and oceans, as well as glacial-interglacial carbon storage.
-I use general circulation models and isotope geochemistry to understand climate-ice-ocean interactions.
-My research investigates mechanisms of past abrupt climate change using versions of the UK Met Office's Unified Model (e.g. FAMOUS and HadCM3), primarily focusing on the influence of ice sheet meltwater on ocean circulation, and associated feedbacks.
+I am a palaeoclimate modeller interested in the physical climate system (atmosphere, ice sheets and oceans) and the carbon cycle.
+I use general circulation models and isotope geochemistry to understand climate-ice-ocean-carbon interactions at a fundamental level to determine the drivers of observed past changes.
+The primary focus of my research is to investigate mechanisms of abrupt climate change during transitions to warmer, higher CO2 worlds.
+For this, I use versions of the UK Met Office's Unified Model (e.g. FAMOUS and HadCM3) and ice sheet models (Glimmer-CISM and BISICLES).

-In the School of Earth and Environment, University of Leeds, I am part of the Physical Climate change; Leeds Quaternary; Palaeo@Leeds Research Groups in ICAS and ESSI.
+In the School of Earth and Environment, University of Leeds, I co-lead the Climate-Ice Research Group; and am a part of the Physical Climate Change; Leeds Quaternary and Palaeo@Leeds Research Groups; which are within the Institute for Climate and Atmospheric Sciences (ICAS) and the Earth Surface Science Institute (ESSI).

-I am particularly interested in climate-ice sheet-ocean interactions taking place during the last deglaciation (21 thousand years ago to present).
-As well as the long term transition from previous glacial conditions to the current interglacial period, this encompasses several abrupt climate changes (annual-centennial), including:
+I am particularly interested in climate-ice sheet-ocean interactions taking place during past deglaciations (when large ice sheets melted, sea levels rose and climate warmed).
+As well as the long term (~10 ka) transitions from cold glacial conditions to the warm interglacial period, these periods encompasses several abrupt climate changes (annual-centennial), including:

-- The onset of Heinrich Stadial 1, when Northern Hemisphere temperatatures cooled and Atlantic ocean circulation slowed
+- The onset of Heinrich Stadials, when Northern Hemisphere temperatatures cooled and Atlantic ocean circulation slowed

-- Heinrich Event 1, when armadas of icebergs rafted out across the North Atlantic
+- Heinrich Events, when armadas of icebergs rafted out across the North Atlantic

-- The abrupt Bolling Warming, when Northern Hemisphere temperatures rose by as much as 10 degrees C in just a few decades, and Atlantic ocean circulation suddenly strengthened
+- Abrupt warming and sudden strenghtening of Atlantic Ocean circulation (including the Bolling Warming, when Northern Hemisphere temperatures rose by as much as 10 degrees C in just a few decades)

 My work focuses on understanding the triggers for these events, their impact on climate, and the role of ice sheets and the oceans in the surface climate changes.